Dual Eligible Medicare Medicaid

 Dual Eligible Medicare Medicaid Medicare Savings Programs: Helping You Pay for Medicare Premiums

-Despite not covering the full spectrum of Medicaid benefits, Medicare Savings Programs are designed to assist partial-benefit dual eligibles with Medicare premiums and cost-sharing.
-These programs are pivotal in ensuring that dual eligibles, categorized into ‘partial duals’ and ‘full duals,’ are supported in their healthcare needs.
+Despite not covering the full spectrum of Medicaid benefits, Medicare Savings Programs will likely be designed to assist partial-benefit dual-eligible members with various Medicare premiums and cost-sharing.
+Some of these programs could ensure that dual-eligible members, categorized into ‘partial dual’ and ‘full dual,’ could be supported in their healthcare needs.

-States may have a ‘spend down’ program that enables individuals whose incomes are too high for standard Medicaid eligibility to qualify by using their medical expenses, including Medicare premiums, as a method to lower their countable income and meet Medicaid requirements.
-These programs serve as an essential bridge in providing comprehensive healthcare coverage.
+States may have a ‘spend down’ program that could enable individuals whose incomes are too high for standard Medicaid eligibility to qualify by using their medical expenses as a potential method to lower their countable income and meet Medicaid requirements.
+These programs could serve as a bridge in providing comprehensive healthcare coverage.

 Qualified Medicare Beneficiary (QMB) Program

-The QMB Program acts as a significant support system for dual eligibles.
-It covers:
+The QMB Program could act as a significant support system for dual-eligible members.
+It could cover:

 • Deductibles